 Research confirms that CLIL is a compelling and effective method for learning a new language.

-TED talks are extensive resources for a CLIL-like teaching approach.
+TED talks are great resources for teachers looking for a CLIL-like approach to teaching ESL.
 The organization is non-profit and devoted to spreading ideas, mainly in the form of short, powerful speeches.
-There are TED talks about almost every conceivable topic, like technology, science, design, health, the environment, personal growth and many others.
+There are TED talks about almost every topic – technology, science, design, health, the environment, personal growth and many others.
 Currently, over 3100 talks are available.
 Therefore, it is possible to find an inspiring talk for every individual student in class.
+Just check out the official TED website.

 To make learning convenient and fast, create a parallel text transcript.
 Please make sure to do this only for personal use in the context of the classroom.
 See the TED talks usage policy for more information.